-We use a combination of experimental and computational approaches to study pattern formation, growth control, and regeneration to inspire new ways to treat human diseases, such as cancer, and to accelerate wound healing and regeneration.
+We use a combination of experimental and computational approaches to reverse-engineer pattern formation and tissue morphogenesis, growth control, and regeneration to inspire new ways to treat human diseases, such as cancer, and to accelerate wound healing and regeneration.

 We are looking for talented and motivated graduate students and post-doctoral researchers with interests in either two areas: 1.
 Synthetic or quantitative biology of multicellular systems; and 2.
 Computational modeling of cell signaling or systems identification.